 The result of the reattribution is a significant change in the distribution of coins by king.
-The new distribution, seen in Figure 33, makes the hoard a far more cohesive and coherent group, concentrated in later coins, with only a few early coins mixed in.
-Prior to the redistribution, the number of coins assigned to Candragupta II seemed high for a hoard composed primarily of later coins, especially given the low number of coins belonging to Kumāragupta I. In the Figure, the second column shows the distribution of coins according to Majumdar (Table 4, p.
+The new distribution, seen in Figure 33, makes the hoard a far more cohesive and coherent group, with a concentration of later coins, and only a few early coins.
+Prior to this reattribution, the number of coins assigned to Candragupta II seemed high for a hoard composed primarily of later coins, especially given the low number of coins belonging to Kumāragupta I. In Figure 13 the second column shows the distribution of coins according to Majumdar (Table 4, p.
 60) and the third column shows the revised distribution.
-I have included only the coins regarded by Majumdar as "confirmed" components of the hoard, leaving out the coins she marked as "probable."
+I have included only the coins regarded by Majumdar as 'confirmed' components of the hoard, leaving out the coins she marked as 'probable'.
 This exclusion does not change the basic point I am making here.
-The coin assigned to Samudragupta.
+The coin assigned by Majumdar to Candragupta I is a King and Queen type, which I earlier argued should be assigned to Samudragupta.
 Majumdar does not mention Samudragupta or Candragupta III, marked by an asterisk in the Figure.
 An interesting aspect of the hoard is the lack of coins of Skandagupta.
-This might suggest that Skandagupta's coins did not circulate widely in the east and supports the idea that Candragupta III and Skandagupta perhaps reigned (and issued coins) simultaneously - the former in the east and the latter in the west.
+48 This might suggest that Skandagupta's coins did not circulate widely in the east and supports the idea that Candragupta III and Skandagupta perhaps reigned (and issued coins) simultaneously - the former in the east and the latter in the west.

-King #Coins in Hoard (Majumdar) #Coins in Hoard (Revised)
+King No. of coins in hoard (Majumdar) No. of coins in hoard (revised)

 Candragupta I 1

 Samudragupta 1

 Candragupta II 13 2

 Kumāragupta I 2 2

 Candragupta III 11

 Skandagupta 0 0

+Kumāragupta II 36 36

+Narasiṃhagupta 11 11

+Vainyagupta 3 3

+Viṣṇugupta 51 51

+TOTAL 117 117